Sponge Cake with Caramelized Quince

 6. Step 6:

-Beat until the mass lightens and increases in volume.
+Beat until the mixture lightens in color and grows in volume.

 7. Step 7: